tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 1. Compare and contrast "View Source" versus the capabilities of the Web Inspector.
 Which method gives the developer a "live" view of the current HTML and CSS of a page?

 ## VIII.
 Exercise
+Make a copy of dom-4.html and name it web-apps-3.html.
+Delete all of the existing JavaScript code, and add JavaScript that does the following (search the web for documentation if you don't know how to do these):
 1.
 1.